 Then it came to shading.
 I used a bronzing powder.
 Not the kind for your face, the kind for cakes.
 You can get some here.
 I used a new makeup brush that I bought just for cakes.
 The places that need the most shading with food grade bronze, was the edges, the center crease, and the outer areas of the pages.
 But be sure to place a bit of the bronze, in the center of the pages as well.
 Just a light brush here and there, to make it look like an aged book.

 Now from this point, you can make it any kind of book you want, but we were going for a spell book, and by we, I mean my husband who helped with the shading because when I was shading it, I was disappointed to say the least.
 So I called him in, for an opinion, and he helped more than he knows.

 After the shading is done all over.
 It was time to write the spells.
 That was the hardest part for me.
 Bakers are supposed to have superb writing and calligraphy skills, but sadly I do not.
 I’m working on it though.
 So each sentence took a lot of time.
 I needed to place the name of each spell, and a short meaning next to each spell.

 I wanted short, easy spells, that were kid friendly, and easy to write, with short and easy meanings as well.
-Harry Potter spells, can be complex, and some can be know no of scary for little kids, so I looked for more of the family friendly spells to place on the cake.
-I really took my time, and wrote each spell, with edible markers.
+Harry Potter spells, can be complex, and some can be known for being scary for little kids, so I looked for more family friendly Harry Potter spells to place on the cake.
+I really took my time, and wrote out each spell, with edible markers.
 I love these, and you can use them to write special messages on cakes, cookies, foods, and they are easy to use.

 Here is a picture of my very first book cake, and as you can see, the writing has some mistakes.